 Air conditioners offer you the ultimate in home comfort with the durability, reliability, and performance that have made Lennox an industry leader.
 Our models feature exclusive, state of the art technology that increases efficiency and quietly and meticulously conditions your air, delivering a level of comfort you and your family may never have experienced before.

-How Central Air Conditioning Systems Work
+How Central AC Systems Work

 - The typical central air conditioning system is a split system, with an outdoor air conditioning, or “compressor bearing unit” and an indoor coil, which is usually installed on top of the furnace in the home.

 - Using electricity as its power source, the compressor pumps refrigerant through the system to gather heat and moisture from indoors and remove it from the home.

 - Heat and moisture are removed from the home when warm air from inside the home is blown over the cooled indoor coil.
 The heat in the air transfers to the coil, thereby “cooling” the air.

 - The heat that has transferred to the coil is then “pumped” to the exterior of the home, while the cooled air is pumped back inside, helping to maintain a comfortable indoor temperature.